2019-24 Strategic PlanBuilding a Franciscan Future... Together, in our Second Century

-In order to prepare the University of St. Francis (USF) for its second century and to deliver on its promise to prepare students to lead and love in the real world, the 2014-19 Strategic Plan has identified five key objectives that will focus the University’s continuous improvement efforts.
+In order to ensure that, in its second century, the University of St. Francis (USF) continues to to deliver on its promise to prepare students to build a Franciscan future through service and leadership, the 2019-24 Strategic Plan has identified five key objectives that will focus the University’s continuous improvement efforts.

-Second, in order to ensure that USF thrives in an increasingly challenging higher education environment, the University will strive to increase its regional reputation and brand awareness as a leading private Midwestern university with excellent student educational outcomes inspired by and infused with our Catholic heritage and Franciscan tradition.
-This includes more intentionally promoting its accreditations and the achievements of its students, organizations, and alumni as well as improving its rankings in “best” quality listings.
+Second, in order to ensure that USF is among the “survivors” of the coming shakeout in private higher education, the University will strive to increase its reputation as a leading Catholic, Franciscan university with excellent student educational outcomes to increase the size of the student population.
+This includes promoting our broad portfolio of specialized accreditations, increasing awareness of the USF brand and value proposition, and improving rankings in “best” quality listings like US News.
 In addition, through revamped marketing and other outreach programs, the University will increase its brand awareness in targeted areas and its alumni engagement and support.

-Third, in order to become a first-choice institution for a larger number of students, USF will increase its number of full-time faculty members and invest in facilities to support the expansion/enhancement of its nursing and science programs.
-In addition, through increased emphasis on student achievement and experiential learning opportunities, the University will increase its already-admirable graduation and employment rates – in order to continue to provide a positive “return on investment” to its students.
+Third, USF will increase the quality of its academic and co-curricular programs by managing its broad portfolio of specialized accreditations even as it works to improve student performance on key GenEd outcomes.
+In addition, through increased emphasis on student achievement and experiential learning opportunities, the University will increase its already-admirable graduation and employment rates – in order to provide a positive “return on investment” to its students.

 Fourth, USF will strengthen its financial capacity and long-term sustainability.
-By constraining expense growth to no greater than the rate of tuition revenue growth and a prudent rationalization of program/degree offerings, the University will increase its strategic investment capacity (i.e., net of fundraising and grant revenues) – including its endowment.
-This, in combination with increased fundraising efforts (both restricted and unrestricted), will reduce USF’s tuition dependence and reliance on its debt capacity.
+By allocating resources to ensure mission-essential program viability and quality, increasing non-traditional revenue sources (i.e., donations, grants, and strategic programs), constraining expense growth to no greater than that of tuition revenues, and rationalizing of program/degree offerings, the University will increase its strategic investment capacity (i.e., net of fundraising and grant revenues) – including its endowment.